tarell1999/cyclistic_bike-share/README.md

 -	Assigning column datatypes
 -	Applying correct formatting
 -	Creating appropriate column names
--	Keeping only data that will identify how annual members and causal riders use Cyclistic bikes differently
+-	Keeping only data that will identify how membership riders and causal riders use Cyclistic bikes differently
 -	Creating a duration column
 -	Excluding trips less than 1 minute or over 24 hours
 -	Creating a day of the week column